 - Add vegetable broth and coriander (optional) when all the chard is wilted.

-- Cover the skillet and cook the Swiss chard until tender, (about 2-10 minutes, dependent if you use baby chard or regular chard.)
+- Cover and cook the Swiss chard until tender, (about 2-10 minutes, dependent if you use baby chard or regular chard.)

 - Drizzle the lemon juice over the mixture and season with salt and pepper, to taste.

 - Serve it immediately on a base of cooked pearl barley, brown rice or other fiber-rich grains.